After banks, Spain faces fight to save regions

 Catalonia has plenty of reason to worry.
 The yield on its two-year debt has doubled in the space of two months to above 13 percent, meaning investors demand more of a premium to hold its bonds in case of default than they do of Portugal, which was bailed out by lenders in May last year.

-All Spain’s big regions, Valencia, Madrid and Andalucia, face the same spiralling cost of paying their way, even if their economies and their debt burdens vary hugely.
+All Spain’s big regions, Valencia, Madrid and Andalucia, face the same spiraling cost of paying their way, even if their economies and their debt burdens vary hugely.

 One option would be expensive short-term bank loans, a situation Catalan President Artur Mas, for one, has said he wants to avoid.
 Failing that, restructuring would be the only way out.